weldontgreen/weldontgreen.github.io/_course/2-ticket.md

 ![dashboard](/assets/images/otrs-dashboard.png "dashboard")

-Navigate to your settings panel by clicking the <i class="fa fa-gear"></i> gear icon in the corner.
+Next, navigate to your settings panel by clicking the <i class="fa fa-gear"></i> gear icon in the corner.